mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 * When opening the "Edit" page the layout in the Edit form comes back with spaces and sentences not align.
 But when submitted and viewing the recipe in full the layout of the recipe is correct.
 I do think it may be how Flask reopen the form.
 I will try to fix when I have more time.

+* In the main page when logged in the recipe cards leave spaces empty.
+This is due to the buttons appering when logged in causing the card to be longer.
+I will try to have a fixed size card when I will have more time.
+When noone is logged in the cards are the layed out the expected way.

 ## **_Deployment_**

 ### **_Local deployment_**